Grace for Families in the New Year

 Fifth, while being Christian means embracing our crosses, it doesn't mean we'll never know joy or peace in our lives or families.
 There is hope.
-My prayer for you is that you will have renewed strength, happiness, and faith within your families in 2014.
+My prayer for you is that you will have renewed strength, happiness, and faith within your families in the new year.

 Intersecting Faith & Life: Sometimes it's easy to get overwhelmed by our situations, and we forget to remember the positive.
 List at least one good trait in each family member and reflect on these positives during your quiet time.

 The Power of Rewriting Your Story -- Dr. David Hawkins